mvallim/live-custom-ubuntu-from-scratch/README.md

        rm microsoft.gpg
        ```

-    2. Then update the package cache and install the package using:
+    2. Then update the package cache and install the package using
        ```
        apt-get update